Alphabetical Listing

 This page contains links to handouts and resources about AAC that you may find useful.
 AAC Awareness

-Cerebral Palsy Guidance is a US BASED website created to provide answers and assistance to parents o
+Cerebral Palsy Guidance is a US BASED website created to provide answers and assistance to parents of children with cerebral palsy.

 When choosing a bike for a beginning or new rider, there are many things to consider to maximize success.
 Listed below are some things to consider when choosing a bike as well as some simple modifications that may be made to the bike to support riders who may find aspects of bike riding tricky.